SimoneBonechi/SimoneBonechi.github.io/_pages/cv.md

 Education
 ======
-* PhD in Information Engineering (Doctor Europeus) obtained at the Department of Information Engineering and Mathematical Sciences of the University of Siena, 2020
+* PhD in Information Engineering (Doctor Europeus) obtained at the Department of Information Engineering and Mathematics of the University of Siena, 2020
-* Master's Degree in Computer Engineering obtained at the Department of Information Engineering and Mathematical Sciences of the University of Siena, 2014
+* Master's Degree in Computer Engineering obtained at the Department of Information Engineering and Mathematics of the University of Siena, 2014
-* Bachelor's Degree in Computer Engineering obtained at the Department of Information Engineering and Mathematical Sciences of the University of Siena, 2011
+* Bachelor's Degree in Computer Engineering obtained at the Department of Information Engineering and Mathematics of the University of Siena, 2011
 {: style="text-align: justify"}

 Summer Schools
 ======
 * International Summer School on Deep Learning - Bilbao, Spain, 2017
 * IEEE Eurasip Summer School on Signal Processing - Capri, Italy, 2017
-* Advanced School on Data Science & Machine Learning - Siena, Italy {: style="text-align: justify"}
+* Advanced School on Data Science & Machine Learning - Siena, Italy, 2018
+{: style="text-align: justify"}

 Internship